Pylons/pyramid_skins/README.txt

 that directories are searched for new files before any application logic is run, prior to each request.

 Credits
 -------

-This package was put together by Malte Borch <mborch@gmail.com>.
-To contribute to development or for support, please visit either #repoze on freenode irc.
+This software is developed by Malthe Borch <mborch@gmail.com>.
+To contribute to development or get support, please visit the #repoze channel on freenode irc or write the mailinglist.